 Wetlands

 The Applicant proposes work within the outer two hundred foot (200’) buffer to the riverfront area associated with Mill Brook.
-This work includes construction of portions of the proposed structure, the removal of trees, the installation of erosion controls, grading, and installation of a retaining wall, paths, a bench and fencing; the installation of a subsurface infiltration system, and the creation of an urban park.
-The work within the outer two hundred foot (200’) buffer zone to the riverfront will also include 2,514 square feet of existing paved parking area on an adjacent parcel.
+The riverfront area already consists of a degraded area containing approximately 2,517 +/- that is an existing paved parking area.
+The proposed work includes 4,619 +/- square feet of disturbance to the riverfront area including construction of portions of the proposed structure resulting in new degraded riverfront area of 2,102 +/- square feet.
+The installation of a subsurface stormwater management infiltration system is also proposed within the riverfront area.
+Two areas of one-site mitigation are proposed to address the new disturbance to the riverfront area: (1) creation of a restored woodland area of 7,362 +/- square feet; and (2) creation of a meadow area of 4,119 +/- square feet.
+The work will also include the removal of trees, the installation of erosion controls, grading, and installation of a retaining wall, paths, a bench and fencing.

-The Project also proposes limited work within the inner one hundred foot (100’) buffer zone to Mill Brook, including grading and erosion control.
+The Project also proposes off-site work within the inner one hundred foot (100’) buffer zone to Mill Brook, consisting of the removal of invasive plants and installation of new native plantings.
 This work will be conducted by the Applicant on the abutting Millbrook Condominiums property.

 The Project will be required to obtain an Order of Conditions from the Arlington Conservation Commission pursuant to the Wetlands Protection Act.

 The Project proposed ____ square feet of work within the AURA.
+All work within the AURA is limited to the woodland restoration and the replacement of an existing fence.

-The Project is in compliance with Section 25D of the Arlington Regulations for Wetlands Protection because the Project proposes mitigation to increase the pervious area within the 0’-25’ AURA, which is considered an enhancement of the resource area.
+The Project is in compliance with Section 25D of the Arlington Regulations for Wetlands Protection because the proposed work consists entirely of woodland restoration and the replacement of an existing fence, and the woodland restorationis considered an enhancement of the resource area.

 The Applicant submitted an Impact Analysis on the Natural and Built Environment prepared by LEC Environmental Consultants, Inc.